cdjq/DFRobot_TSL2541/README.md

   uint16_t getIRData();

   /**
-   * @brief  If this bit is set, all flag bits in the STATUS register will be reset whenever the STATUS register is read over I2C.
+   * @brief  If this bit is set, all flag bits in the STATUS register will be reset
+   * @n      whenever the STATUS register is read over I2C.
    * @param  mode  ture : enable ; false : disable
    */
   void setIntReadClear(bool mode = true);